 Lucy Jones featured in Costume Art

-A self-portrait by Lucy Jones is featured in Costume Art.
+We are delighted to share that a self-portrait by Lucy Jones is featured in Costume Art.
 The Costume Institute’s spring 2026 exhibition explores depictions of the dressed body across The Met’s vast collection, pairing garments with artworks to reveal the inherent relationship between clothing and the body.
 Costume Art is the inaugural exhibition in the new, nearly 12,000-square-foot galleries adjacent to the Great Hall.

 Learn more here